EwanStephens/knightmare/src/data/english_words/README.md

 # English Word Lists

-This directory contains several English word lists used for validation, wordbank generation, and gameplay logic in Knightmare.
+This directory contains several English word lists used for validation, wordbank generation, and gameplay logic in SpellCheck.
 Each file is sourced from a reputable open-source or public domain project.

 ## File Descriptions